Boris Johnson threatens a no-deal Brexit as Britain and France fight over fish

 Standing firm on fishing, Macron suggested in a news conference this past week, would help Johnson claim at least a partial victory in the event of a no-deal outcome.

-“Fisheries is topic used tactically by the British.
+“Fisheries is a topic used tactically by the British.
 Why?
 Because, in the event of no deal, it’s the only topic where Boris Johnson can say he won,” Macron said.
 “If there’s no deal, European fishermen will not have access to U.K. waters at all.
 This is the reality.”

 On Thursday, Clément Beaune, Macron’s Europe minister, and Annick Girardin, France’s ocean minister, traveled to the village of Port-en-Bessin, not far from Omaha Beach, to mollify uneasy fishermen.